lightstep/cloud-native-observability/03 - anatomy-of-observability.md

 databases for different signals.
-Projects such as [Cortex](https://cortexmetrics.io), [OpenSearch](https://opensearch.org), and [Cassandra](https://cassandra.apache.org/_/index.html) are all popular timeseries or NoSQL databases for storing metrics, logs, and traces, respectively.
+Projects such as [Cortex](https://cortexmetrics.io), [OpenSearch](https://opensearch.org), and [Cassandra](https://cassandra.apache.org/_/index.html) are all popular time series or NoSQL databases for storing metrics, logs, and traces, respectively.
 This fails a test, though -- observability is about more than just having these signals available, it's about the _integration_ and _correlation_ between these signals.
-Keeping all of our data in separate buckets with incompatible query languages and APIs (or tortorously adapting metrics queries to support traces, or trying to use SQL as a lingua franca...) means that we're tilting our head and squinting at observability without really grasping the point.
+Keeping all of our data in separate buckets with incompatible query languages and APIs (or torturously adapting metrics queries to support traces, or trying to use SQL as a lingua franca...) means that we're tilting our head and squinting at observability without really grasping the point.